Think for Yourself Scholarship

 Runners Up, $1000 Scholarships

 Lola Jean Benjamin, Salem, OR: “Black and White in the Classroom.”
-(Published in Quilette)
+(Published in Quillette)

-Maggie-Isabel Seabrook, Greenwich, NJ: “I Am The Breakfast Club.”
-(To be published in the NJ Star Ledger)
+Maggie-Isabel Seabrook, Greenwich, NJ: “A Teenager Spends Time with The Breakfast Club.”
+(Published in the NJ Star Ledger)

 Zewditu Nora Herring, Oakland, CA: “When Is A Black Student Not Black?”
 (Published in the San Francisco Chronicle)